Legal Spend Management: Using AI to Communicate Billing Expectations and Reduce Friction

 Legal spend management in particular is often a significant source of inefficiency.

-Data-driven solutions can be leveraged to improve both efficiency and transparency in the billing process.
+Data-driven and AI-powered solutions can be leveraged to improve both efficiency and transparency in the billing process.
 These solutions aid in improving communications between in-house and outside counsel, especially with regard to billing and matter management.

 Real-time checking of Outside Counsel Guidelines compliance, reasonableness of fees and expenses, and uniform application of billing codes, can all be achieved with currently available legal technologies, all while making the time-consuming task of legal spend management easier and more efficient overall.